lmc2179/lmc2179.github.io/drafts/distributional_effects.md

 A deeper understanding of the shape comes from looking at the quantiles; the inverse of the quantile curve is the CDF

-# An example
+# An example: How did my A/B test affect

-Revenue per customer
+Revenue per customer - email campaign change in subject line for sunglass cats ("Weekly Newsletter" vs "**W**ow so chic ✨ shades 🕶 for cats 😻 summer SALE ☀ _buy now_"

 Imports